guibueno/guibueno.github.io/_docs/03-development/10-wireframes.markdown

 **Principles**: lists available principles according to exercises requirements.
 Getting familiar with new principles unlock exercises.

-**Your Performance**: lists the most recent self-assessment proficiency videos, previously recorded by the learner.
+**Your Performance**: lists the most recent self-assessment speaking proficiency videos, previously recorded by the learner.

 * * *